coecms/coecms.github.io/posts/2024-06-05-mixing-python-envs.md

     <terminal-line>Successfully installed regionate-0.0.1 sectionate-0.2.1 xbudget-0.1.0 xgcm-0.8.2.dev15+g7492277 xwmb-0.1.1 xwmt-0.1.1</terminal-line>
 </terminal-window>

-The trouble with this is that it can lead to problems in the future.
-The `analysis3` module is updated to every 3 months as new environments are released.
+This is sufficient in certain cases, for instance, quickly testing user code, or when long-term reproducibility is not necessary.
+The downside with this approach is that it can lead to problems in the future.
+First of all, everything will be installed in your `/home` directory, which has a small quota and can easily be filled by local `pip` installations.
+Another consideration is that the `analysis3` module is updated to every 3 months as new environments are released.
 For example, if you load `conda/analysis3` today, you'll get the `conda/analysis3-24.01` environment.
 If you were to load the same module a couple of months from now, you'll get the `conda/analysis3-24.04` environment.
 Our policies around updating the conda environments can be found [here](https://climate-cms.org/cms-wiki/services/services-conda.html).
 As time goes on, your locally installed package will get further and further out of date, and could potentially conflict with newer packages installed in updated analysis environments.

-This is one of the most common issues we see come into our helpdesk.
-A user will open a JupyterLab session in ARE and an important package like `dask` or `xarray` will fail to import due to a conflict in the user's local environment.
-In fact, in our advice to users, we recommend the following Advanced Settings for ARE environments:
+In our advice to users, we recommend the following Advanced Settings for ARE environments:

 ![ARE recommended settings](../images/ARE-recommended.PNG "ARE recommended JupyterLab settings")

 Note the `PYTHONNOUSERSITE=1` environment variable.
 This will have the effect of preventing anything installed with `pip install --user` from loading at all.
+This setting also works in the terminal and can be used as a first step to diagnosing any issues with python package imports.

 ## Virtual environments
-Instead, we recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html).
+What we recommend is creating a [virtual environment](https://docs.python.org/3/library/venv.html).
 A virtual environment is a self-contained Python environment built on top of an existing Python installation.
 The self-contained nature of a virtual environment means that any issues due to conflicting dependencies can be avoided entirely.
 Being able to base the environment on top of